vmware/singleton/content/en/docs/overview/singleton-sdk/python-client-introduction.md

 It's better to install [PyYAML](https://pypi.org/project/PyYAML/) module of python.
 Otherwise, the configuration file should be written in json.

+If formats like Plural, Date, Number are needed, please install [PyICU](https://pypi.org/project/PyICU/) after icu4c is installed on the operating system.

 # How to use python client as a python package
 Install [sgtnclient](https://pypi.org/project/sgtnclient) as a python package.